Born 1986 in Halmstad, Sweden

 Lives and works in Paris, France

-For more than a decade, Tarik Kiswanson has engaged with themes of loss, memory, and regeneration through an expansive interdisciplinary practice.
+For two decades, Tarik Kiswanson has engaged with themes of loss, memory, and regeneration through an expansive interdisciplinary practice.
 His works are shaped by legacies of displacement and transformation, which are essential to both their form and the modes of sensing they produce.
 While retaining an attachment to the intimate and personal, his practice extends to address universal concerns and broader historical, political and social narratives of rupture and reconstruction.
-His art engages with the architecture of the spaces in which it is exhibited, forming what he describes as “relational art”—an approach that transcends conventional modes of representation to create holistic experiences.
+His art engages with the architecture of the spaces in which it is exhibited, transcending conventional modes of representation to create holistic encounters.

-Tarik Kiswanson’s practice engages with material culture and the mnemonic capacities of objects, interrogating the enduring aftermath of war and movement across varied historical and geopolitical contexts.
-His projects examine how artifacts produced during or in the aftermath of trauma can be recontextualized as sites of resilience and collective historical consciousness.
+Kiswanson’s practice engages with material culture and the mnemonic capacities of objects, interrogating the enduring aftermath of war and displacement across varied historical and geopolitical contexts.
+His projects examine how artefacts produced during or in the aftermath of trauma can be recontextualized as sites of resilience and collective historical consciousness.
 By exploring the language of objects, Kiswanson’s archaeology of memory gives voice to the unspeakable.
-Rather than reconciling the contradictions of our History, he makes them visible, underscoring their reverberations across generations and geographies.
+Rather than reconciling the contradictions of our history, he makes them visible, underscoring their reverberations across generations and geographies.

 Tarik Kiswanson is a member of the scientific committee of the Édouard Glissant Art Fund.